 To add the next panel, lift one of the connector rings and use it to capture the new panel.
-Assemble your loft by following the configuration (see page 10-11).
+Assemble the first layer of your loft by following the pattern (see page 12-14).
 Go slowly; it is not easy to replace a panel after a layer is placed on top.

-Slide another connector ring flat side down onto each post.
+7 Slide another connector ring onto each post, flat side down.